Estimated read time: 20 minutes

 Then there’s the offline component.
 I’ve seen more and more offline mentions of online reviews in recent years.

-One example from a hotel in the Boston area.
+One example is from a hotel in the Boston area.
 They posted ratings in the lobby.

 It’s probably best to embrace reviews, encourage fair ones and use the negative ones to learn from and improve.
 If a customer leaves a negative review – for example saying that parking was bad – maybe parking really was bad.
 Perhaps there’s something we can do about the parking.